The first big test for reproductive rights post-Roe is next week in Kansas

 Past political science research has found a “status quo bias” when it comes to abortion-related ballot measures; voters are more likely to reject measures on Election Day they otherwise tell pollsters they support.
 These dynamics bode well for advocates who want to keep the state constitution unchanged.

-Allen, from Wichita State, thinks the amendment is still “an underdog” but wouldn’t be surprised if it fails.
+Allen, from Wichita State, thinks Kansas for Constitutional Freedom is still “an underdog” but wouldn’t be surprised if the amendment fails.
 “And that’s not what most of us who pay attention to Kansas politics thought six months ago,” he told Vox, attributing the shift primarily to the national backlash to the Dobbs decision, as well as to the fact that the new laws in neighboring states give more detail into what’s possible if the amendment passes.
 Young, independent voters in particular could be pivotal to the final outcome, Allen predicts.